pdolezal/net.yetamine.nls/README.md

 A resource bundle analogue is provided as the `ResourcePackage` interface.
 The interface serves as a factory for the most common resource types: a constant string, a message template and a numeric template.
 The role of a rich resource identifier in the source have their "reference" counter-parts.

 Combined together, the client code uses just a mechanism-agnostic resource references and uses an externally supplied resource packages to resolve the resources.
-Because the resource package is an interface that does not require much, nor specifies any class loader details, it can hide much more easily alternative means like external resources even without using `ResourceBundle`s if not suitable, or even combining more means together.
+Because the resource package is an interface that does not require much, nor specifies any class loader details, it can hide much more easily alternative means like external resources even without using any `ResourceBundle` if not suitable, or even combining more means together.

 For better understanding the implications of the design, see examples below.

 ## Examples ##

-Declaration of resource references (i.e., resource identifiers) in the classical way, the comments shows the content of a classical property file for a `ResourceBundle`:
+The common approach for dealing with resources is to have constants representing resources.
+Ideally, these constants are *not* just plain names of the resources, but rather proxies or strategies that provide the actual resource on demand.
+So, it should not be surprising that the constants that we would work with are such smarter objects.
+However, there are multiple ways of dealing with this starting point – let's see some of them.

+### Declaring some resource references ###

+One of the classical solution is defining the resource-referring constants as usual constants, often in a dedicated class that provide them for a package or otherwise represent a resource bundle.
+So, let's do it – the following code snippet shows a declaration of such constants, called in this case *resource references*.
+For illustrative purposes the comments show the possible content of the particular resource (using the pattern syntax for `MessageFormat` and `ChoiceFormat` from standard Java libraries):

 ```{java}
 final class Messages {